yaminrk/To-Do_list/README.md

 # To-Do List

-To-Do List is a full-stack web application that allows users to manage their tasks efficiently.
+To-Do List is a full-stack web application that allows users to manage their tasks efficiently between the group thats running this script.
 The application is divided into two main parts: the frontend and the backend.

 ## Technologies Used